This short story ties together two previous ones. Before continuing on, I would recommend you first read It’s The Most Wonderful Time Of The Year

 I said something like yes and that I would be over in an hour.
 David and Sherry are only a twenty-minute drive away, but I could probably use a shower and a shave before heading out.
 Those things had both been neglected for the past couple of days.
 I grabbed some clothes that weren’t too wrinkled or smelly and headed in.
 Once that water started pouring down on me, the pain that had been pushing against my chest all morning finally broke free.
 As the hot water rolled over me, I just sat down in my tub, put my head in my hands and wept.
 I didn’t move from that spot until the water started losing its heat.
 The tears were cathartic, but they did nothing to change my situation.
 My older sister, April, was still dead.

 Sherry met me at the front door with a hug when I arrived at their house.
 David was in the kitchen heating up the leftover turkey to make us sandwiches.
 For a while, we all just sat around the kitchen table eating sandwiches, corn, and mashed potatoes.
-The remnants of Thanksgiving leftovers.
+It was the five day old remnants of Thanksgiving leftovers.

 “No blame there.
 I’ve got a pizza and a half in my fridge.
-With the Bills win on Sunday, Papa Johns had their discount and I bought three of them.”
+With the Jets win on Sunday, Papa Johns had their discount and I bought three of them.”

 “Oh, to be a bachelor again,” David said.
 That earned him a playful hit on the shoulder from his wife.
 “Don’t worry, Sher.
 You’re a far better cook than Papa John ever was.”